syncfusion-content/maui-docs/MAUI/ImageEditor/save.md

 ### Save picker opening event

-The `SavePickerOpening` event occurs while the save picker is opening on the save icon clicked in toolbar.
+The `SavePickerOpening` event occurs while the save picker opens on the save icon clicked in the toolbar.
-`Cancel`: We can restrict the save picker opening by setting the `Cancel` argument to `true`.
+`Cancel`: Restrict the save picker opening by setting the `Cancel` argument to `true`.
 If the save picker is disabled, the image will be saved in the default location.

-Please refer [`here`](https://help.syncfusion.com/maui/imageeditor/save?cs-save-lang=1&cs-lang=csharp#save-method) to learn more about the default save location.
+Please refer to [`here`](https://help.syncfusion.com/maui/imageeditor/save?cs-save-lang=1&cs-lang=csharp#save-method) to learn more about the default save location.

 {% tabs %}